AprilZhang-zwz/MusAI_FinalProjectAttempts/README.md

   * generate bass and drums in the same way or extract the original bassline and drums
   * train it on real Bill Evans input

+## Usage: run the driver file with the name of the original training piece in the midi/original

 # This repo is based on Deep Improvisation

 Easy-to-use Deep LSTM Neural Network to generate song like containing improvisation.